jhadev/react-firebase-chat/README.md

 # react-firebase-chat

-### A barebones chat built with React and Firebase.
+### A real time chat built with React and Firebase.

 #### Testing out the React Hook and Context APIs